Dr-Irv/pandas-governance/governance.md

 Exceptional circumstances include:
 - Disagreement between Teams about a particular issue that requires resolution by the Steering Committee
 - An issue arises for which no Team has clear responsibility
-- An issue requiring an urgent decision
+- An issue requiring an urgent decision, in which case all Stewards will be notified

 The Steering Committee may create a working group to consider changes to the governance model described in this document, including the creation of new Teams that support the